gatling/gatling/src/sphinx/general/scenario.rst

 Create group of requests to model process or requests in a same page.
 Groups can be nested.

-Beware that group names mustn't contain commas.
+.. warning:: Beware that group names mustn't contain commas.

 .. _scenario-protocols: